-Wet Brain Syndrome is a commonly used term for a neurological disorder called Wernicke-Korsakoff syndrome caused by thiamine (Vitamin B1) deficiency.
+Wet brain syndrome is a commonly used term for a neurological disorder called Wernicke-Korsakoff syndrome caused by thiamine (Vitamin B1) deficiency.
 Since the human brain requires thiamine to create enzymes that break down the sugar molecules into glucose; the fuel of our nervous system.
 Therefore, the deficiency of Vitamin B1 leads to a lack of glucose for the brain to function properly.

-Wernicke’s Encephalopathy is a life-threatening, degenerative brain disorder that is marked by changes in vision, including double vision and reduced eyesight.
+Wernicke’s encephalopathy is a life-threatening, degenerative brain disorder that is marked by changes in vision, including double vision and reduced eyesight.
 It also causes ataxia (lack of muscle coordination), confusion, and difficulties with other physical activities.

-- Decline in mental ability
+- A decline in mental ability

 - Loss of muscle control